 Tom Courtenay provides sterling support as kindly headmaster Mr Sullivan, presumably brought out of retirement after the village’s younger men were called up; with Siân Phillips as Edie’s nose-wrinkling, always-proper grandmother.
 The film is bookended with Alice in 1975.
 She’s played by Penelope Wilton, and the line from 1940s Alice to 30 years on couldn’t be clearer (“bugger off” Old Alice tells two local children).

 These are familiar themes and settings, though Vera and Alice’s captivating and obsessional relationship makes Summerland more interesting than your average period Britflick.
 The pain of lost love is made worse because it has to remain secret.

 Still, it doesn’t really follow through on its message about letting go of the measurable and explainable, and just enjoying the mirage.

 Loose ends are stitched together so neatly you could submit it to a WI embroidery competition; eventually the floating castles in the air are gone, real life resumes and everyone is happy (apart from Frank’s dad who seems to have been dealt the short straw).
 It’s good news for my overused tear-ducts but not for the frayed edges of life where reality meets myth.

-Summerland is out in UK cinemas on 31 July.
+Summerland was released in UK cinemas on 31 July

 Read my article Some thoughts on Summerland (warning: very spoilery)